RavanH/xml-sitemaps-manager/readme.txt

 All the plugin settings can be found on the **Settings > Reading** admin page, under **Search engine visibility**.

-= What bugfixes are included? =
+= Which bug fixes are included? =

 A selection of community proposed fixes to [Sitemap component bugs](https://core.trac.wordpress.org/query?status=accepted&status=assigned&status=closed&status=new&status=reopened&status=reviewing&component=Sitemaps&order=priority) are included.
 ALong the way, others will be added, and fixed bugs will be removed.
-If you are looking for a specific bugfix to be included, please ask on this plugin [Support forum](https://wordpress.org/support/plugin/xml-sitemaps-manager/) or via an Issue or Pull Request on [Github](https://github.com/RavanH/xml-sitemaps-manager).
+If you are looking for a specific bug fix to be included, please ask on this plugin [Support forum](https://wordpress.org/support/plugin/xml-sitemaps-manager/) or via an Issue or Pull Request on [Github](https://github.com/RavanH/xml-sitemaps-manager).

 == Upgrade Notice ==

 = 0.2 =
-* Simplified admin and bugfixes.
+* Simplified admin and bug fixes.

 == Changelog ==

+= 0.3 =
+* Update some text strings

 = 0.2 =
 * Simplify admin